fjavierm/ceh/12-Evading_IDS_Firewall_and_Honeypots/README.md

 * **Extensibility**: Cloud firewalls can be reached and installed anywhere an organization can provide a protected network communication path.
 With an on-premises device, this extensibility is limited by the available resources of the organization looking for a firewall solution.

 * **Migration Security**: A cloud firewall is capable of filtering traffic from a variety of sources; the internet, between virtual networks, between tenants, or even a virtual data centre.
-It’s capable of guaranteeing the security of connections made between physical data centres and the cloud – this is very beneficial for organizations looking for a means of migrating current solutions from an on-prem location to a cloud-based infrastructure.
+It is capable of guaranteeing the security of connections made between physical data centres and the cloud – this is very beneficial for organizations looking for a means of migrating current solutions from an on-prem location to a cloud-based infrastructure.

 * **Secure Access Parity**: Cloud firewalls provide the same level of secure access as on-prem firewalls.
 This means advanced access policy, connection management, and filtering between clients and the cloud.
 This also extends to encrypted content.